Home > FAQs > Car Insurance > How Does Postcode Affect Car Insurance

 A while back, population density and the number of road accidents in an area were the top issues for insurance providers assessing risk factors.

-These days, car insurance companies’ biggest worries are high crime and fraud rates, which impact premiums the most.
+These days, car insurance companies’ biggest worries are high crime and fraud rates, which most impact premiums.
 Considering these risks, many insurers may decide not to offer a quote for areas of very high crime.

-What are the top 7 factors of a postcode that affect vehicle insurance?
+What are the top 7 factors of a postcode that affect car insurance quotes?

 Crime rates